bcms/cms/README.md

 });
 ```

+It is important to know that you can emit custom event using [BCMS Event Manager](https://github.com/becomesco/cms-backend/blob/master/src/types/event/manager.ts).

 ### Jobs

-BCMS Jobs are a way to execute a custom code on the BCMS backend at specified interval.
+BCMS Jobs are a way to execute a custom code on the BCMS Backend at specified interval.
 Jobs are scheduled using Cron syntax.
 To create a job, all that is required is to create a file inside of the `src/jobs` directory.

 > **Example**